 Progressive Planet is led by a strong management team that is leading the company’s transition towards developing markets for zeolite and products made from zeolite while seeking to optimize the value of its minority interest in a lithium deposit and its interest in a graphite property.
 Progressive Planet’s CEO and its advisory board members have over 50 years of combined experience in product and technology development including the procurement of many patents.

 The company’s CEO, Steve Harpur, was responsible for designing the first mechanical food de-packaging plant in Western Canada.
 He is supported by a strong advisory board whose members include:

 - Dave Richardson, who has procured over 20 patents and developed a global business in Finished Concrete Forms;

 - Earl Jenson, an engineer and senior executive at InnoTech Alberta responsible for developing technology for commercialization; and,

-- Quak Lee, a highly qualified chemical engineer with over 15 years experience in engineering, management, and data science.
+- Quak Lee, a highly qualified chemical engineer with over 15 years of experience in engineering, management and data science.

-- Completed earn in requirements for Z-1 zeolite quarry in Cache Creek, BC.
+- Completed earn in requirements for Z-1 zeolite quarry in Cache Creek, British Columbia.

 - Developing markets for zeolite and value-added products containing zeolite.

 - Focused R&D program on efficacy of zeolite for use in emerging cannabis production.